zeeshankhan1981/falasteen-nft/DEPLOYMENT.md

 2. The domain `voiceforpalestine.xyz` configured to point to the server
 3. The smart contract deployed to Polygon Mainnet
 4. The deployed contract address
+5. Server with Ubuntu 22.04 or later
+6. Nginx installed on the server
+7. Apache installed on the server (for other websites)

 ## Smart Contract Deployment